 In November, Bill Josey Sr. and Bill Josey Jr., who work at KAZZ-FM in Austin, make practice recordings of local folk duo John and Cathy using microphones plugged directly into KAZZ's Ampex 2-track tape recorder.
 The recordings are good enough to get airplay on KAZZ's evening Folkways program, encouraging the Joseys to begin planning in earnest to launch an Austin-based record label.

 Fran Nelson test recordingsFirst quarter 1967

-In February or March 1967, Bill Josey Sr. records pop vocalist Fran Nelson, who has appeared on his KAZZ-FM live remote broadcasts from the Club Seville at the Sheraton Crest Inn in downtown Austin.
+In February or March 1967, Bill Josey Sr. records pop vocalist Fran Nelson, who has appeared on his KAZZ-FM live remote broadcasts from The 11th Door folk cabaret in downtown Austin.
 The recordings are simple – just Fran self-accompanied on guitar – but they encourage Bill Sr. to keep Fran in mind when Sonobeat officially launches later in 1967.
 Fran's test recordings are made at the KAZZ-FM studios in downtown Austin.

 Sonobeat is born in Austin, TexasSpring 1967

 The Joseys name their nascent record label Sonobeat, rhyming with "oh-no-beet".
 They decide all Sonobeat 45 RPM singles will be released in stereo, going against the record industry standard of releasing only monaural singles.
 Although they're able to borrow microphones and tape decks from KAZZ-FM in Austin, where they work, KAZZ has no portable mixing console and the Joseys are unable to afford a profession mixer, so they commission KAZZ-FM's chief engineer, Bill Curtis, to build a small, battery-powered 6-input microphone mixer.